elehcimd/mltraq/mkdocs/benchmarks/speed.md

 This article overviews the advantages of fast experiment tracking and presents a comparative analysis of the most widely adopted solutions, and MLtraq, highlighting their strengths and weaknesses.

 !!!
 Info "TL;DR"
-    **MLtraq is the fastest experiment tracking solution for workloads with up to hundreds of thousands of runs and arbitrarily large, complex Python objects.** However, it lacks the streaming of tracking data and a web dashboard.
+    **MLtraq is the fastest experiment tracking solution for **workloads with hundreds of** thousands of runs and arbitrarily large, complex Python objects.** However, it lacks the streaming of tracking data and a web dashboard.

 In this analysis, we compare the experiment tracking speed of: